Fit For Purpose – Advisory Board Best Practice Principles

 Let’s explore the “Fit for Purpose” principle.

 Advisory Boards are inherently flexible.
 The scope and priorities of an Advisory Board are as unique as the organisation it serves.
 Careful consideration is required from organisations and Advisors to evaluate whether the Advisory Board members are “fit for purpose”.

 Within the ABF101 Framework, Independence and Fit for Purpose principles underpin the Advisory Board’s PEOPLE section.
 Within this, the Fit for Purpose principle states “The Advisory Board members are profiled and selected by the organisation to fulfil the scope and meet the objectives.”

 An Advisory Board is an effective vehicle for organisations to access a wider view of the market.
 When selecting Advisory Board members, organisations are seeking more than industry knowledge as this is often present already within the business.
-There is significant benefit for Advisors who are leaders in their field with a broader view of sector dynamics than the business currently holds.
+There is a significant benefit for Advisors who are leaders in their field with a broader view of sector dynamics than the business currently holds.